 Participants A description of the criterion for selecting the respondents should be provided in the research procedure.

-Authors answer: We added these criterion (see "Procedure" p.
+We have added these criteria (Procedure, p.
 9)

 Comment 5:

 Results 5.a: I would recommend strengthening the description of the methodology and decisions taken around the qualitative analysis itself Line 17: It is unclear how the data were analyzed – what guided the decision?
 Further to the comment on the type of offence, provided in the introduction, this should be addressed in the analysis.
 For instance, the findings refer to chronic delinquents and adult delinquents without linking this to the research findings.
 The authors indeed note that "Chronic delinquents can usually be characterized as drug or alcohol users, or involved in prostitution.
 The adult delinquents were mainly economic offenders".
 It is unclear whether this arose from their findings.
 How is this evident?